 This post may contain affiliate or referral links.
 Read more about this in our disclosure policy.

-Well when we found out we were pregnant with baby #1 I wanted to get it together.
-I started reading money saving books.
-I still do to this day and few I read over and over because every time I read them I find new things that relate to me.
-I ahve read everything from couponing, to frugal living, Dave Ramsey, freezer cooking and canning and here are a few I think you need to read no matter where you are on the frugal living journey!
+I didn't always live a frugal lifestyle and stay out of debt.
+I have admitted this to ya'll before.
+Heck at one point I had 4 max-out credit cards.
+I started reading money-saving books.
+I still do to this day and a few I read over and over because every time I read them I find new things that relate to me.
+I have read everything from couponing to frugal living, Dave Ramsey, freezer cooking, and canning.
+There are so many ways to save money and here are a few books I think you need to read no matter where you are on the frugal living journey!

-Money Saving Books Everyone Should Read
+Money-Saving Books Everyone Should Read

-One of the first books I read about saving money was America's Cheapest Family Gets You Right on the Money.
+One of the first books I read about saving money was this one: America's Cheapest Family Gets You Right on the Money.
 This couple writes in such an engaging way that it's fun to read and I learned so much!
 This book I read over every few years and I swear I find new things!
-I later read their Cut Your Grocery Bill in Half Book and there were tips I heard heard before or read about elsewhere.
+I later read their Cut Your Grocery Bill in Half Book and there were tips I heard before or read about elsewhere.
 Many tips I still use to this day!

 Money Secrets from the Amish was another one I read that I learned from.
 The book truly goes into how to REALLY use it up, wear it out, make do, or do without.
-Plus some of the way to cook and save money we put into action!
+Plus some of the ways to cook and save money we put into action!

-Suddenly Frugal is a book with TONS of money saving tips on EVERY aspect of living, from your house, to entertainment to your car and even vacations!
+Suddenly Frugal is a book with TONS of money-saving tips on EVERY aspect of living, from your house to entertainment to your car and even vacations!

 While I don't think everyone should/can do the Dave Ramsey Total Money Makeover method I think you should read the book.
 While we didn't hit Dave's method hard we used some of his advice in our budget.
 It's worth a read for sure!